3xwr/go-tts-discord-bot/README.md

 You should also specify the location of your Google Cloud credentials in the code.

 ## Features
-This bot uses [Google Cloud Text-to-Speech](https://cloud.google.com/text-to-speech) to convert a random paragraph from included text file into natural-sounding speech.
+This bot uses [Google Cloud Text-to-Speech](https://cloud.google.com/text-to-speech) to convert a random paragraph from the included text file into natural-sounding speech.

 ## Commands
 | Command           | Description                                                   |